Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Further Experiment Details

-In this section, we present the experiment results of NS-DPO and SW-DPO on the synthetic dataset with varied values of hyperparameters $\gamma$ and $w$.
+\textbf{Further Results of NS-DPO and SW-DPO.} We present the experiment results of NS-DPO and SW-DPO on the synthetic dataset with varied values of hyperparameters $\gamma$ and $w$.
 As shown in \Cref{fig: synthetic_further}, The performance of NS-DPO is robust across varied values of $\gamma$, maintaining its reward accuracy over 80\% when $0.5 \leq \gamma \leq 0.97$.
 In the case of SW-DPO, the performance is more sensitive to the change of the window size $w$.
 When $w=10$, it shows similar test performance in the later stage of the training, while the process is visibly slowed down due to the reduced amount of datapoints actually being used.
 On the other hand, as the window size gets bigger and starts including datapoints where parameter shift introduces conflicting preferences, SW-DPO also shows degrading performance.
 These results provide further support the advantages of using NS-DPO over SW-DPO, as it shows faster training and less sensitivity to the hyperparameter.